Amaurosis fugax: Treatment

 Fleeting loss of vision does not in itself require any treatment, but it may indicate an underlying condition, sometimes serious, that must be treated.
 If the diagnostic workup reveals a systemic disease process, directed therapies to treat the underlying cause are required.
-If the amaurosis fugax is caused by an atherosclerotic lesion, use of aspirin as an anticoagulant is indicated, and a carotid endarterectomy considered based on the location and grade of the stenosis.
+If the amaurosis fugax is caused by an atherosclerotic lesion, use of aspirin as an anticoagulant is indicated, and a carotid endarterectomy is considered based on the location and grade of the stenosis.
 Generally, if the carotid artery is still patent, the greater the stenosis, the greater the indication for endarterectomy.
 "Amaurosis fugax appears to be a particularly favorable indication for carotid endarterectomy.
 Left untreated, this event carries a high risk of stroke; after carotid endarterectomy, which has a low operative risk, there is a very low postoperative stroke rate."
 However, the rate of subsequent stroke after amaurosis is significantly less than after a hemispheric TIA, therefore there remains debate as to the precise indications for which a carotid endarterectomy should be performed.
 If the full diagnostic workup is completely normal, patient observation is recommended.